Master of Social Work

-For students with an undergraduate four-year degree in a related discipline and experience in human services, this program offers both entry-level and advanced learning opportunities, including two practicums or one practicum and a thesis.
+For applicants with a four-year undergraduate degree and experience in human services, this program offers both entry-level and advanced learning opportunities, including two practicums; or one practicum and a thesis.

 The One Year Advanced Program:

-For students with a BSW and some human services experience, this 12-month program offers advanced learning opportunities, including one practicum or a thesis.
+For applicants with a BSW and some human services experience, this 12-month program offers advanced learning opportunities, including one practicum, or a thesis.